juliangehring/MultipleTesting.jl/README.md

 What is better than one statistical test?
 Many tests!

-`MultipleTesting` offers commonly used algorithms to handle situations when dealing with multiple hypothesis tests - well tested and efficiantly implemented for large-scale analyses.
+`MultipleTesting` offers commonly used algorithms to handle situations when dealing with multiple hypothesis tests – well-tested and efficiently implemented for large-scale analyses.

 Features:
 - [Adjustment of p-Values](#adjustment-of-p-values)